teaking/Python-exe/README.md

 # Python-exe
-Stores all the python exercise
+Stores all the python exercises that are in progress or complete.